muratk5n/thirdwave/en/README.md

 ---

-Mucker is Vanderbilt heir, worked at CIA...
+Mucker is a Vanderbilt heir, worked at the CIA...
 It's clear where his loyalties lie, with the one-party state.

 "@kayrosef